staart/api/docs/authentication.md

 # Authentication

+Users can log in to Staart API using several methods:

+- Login with an email/password combination
+- Passwordless login (only enter your email and receive a login link)
+- Custom SAML-based login (coming soon)

+All of these methods also support multi-factor authentication (MFA) using:

+- TOTP-based application
+- SMS message
+- Email

-To authenticate users, an email/password combination is used.
-Alternate options include passwordless login, two-factor authentication, and custom SAML-based login.
-On successful login, an access token and refresh token is provided.
-The access token is a JWT with a default expiration period of 1 hour, and the refresh token is a UUID stored in the database that never expires (but can be deleted by the user).
+On successful login, users receive an access token and a refresh token.
+The access token is a JSON Web Token (JWT) valid for one hour, and the refresh token is a UUID stored in the `sessions` table in the database with no expiry.
+Users can manually invalidate the refresh token by deleting the corresponding session, and sessions are auto-deleted after 30 days of inactivity.
+Each access token includes the scopes a user has access to.
+Users can also alternately create API keys with scopes for their account or any groups they are a member of.

+## Routes

-## Public routes
+### Public routes

 By default, all endpoints required authentication.
 The `@Public()` decorator can be used on a controller or specific route to skip authentication.
 By default, all auth routes (for example, logging in and registration) don't require authentication: